svazqz/initio/README.md

 Once you have downloaded the project run the `pnpm i` command in the root of the project.
 Then navigate to `lib/ui` and run again `pnpm i`.

-From Nx Console run the build command inside the ui lib, this will create the corresponding ui components so thei can be imported from the apps (currently this is the only way to have a cross app ui lib, since the components are no preprocessed properly when they are called directly from the lib).
+From Nx Console run the build command inside the `lib/ui` folder, this will create the corresponding ui components so they can be imported from the apps (currently this is the only way to have a cross app `lib/ui`, since the components are no preprocessed properly when they are called directly from the lib).
+If you perform any changes or add new components to the `lib/ui` you'll have to run the `build` command again.

 Create a `.env.local` file under the next-base app and add the following `NEXT_PUBLIC_BASE_API_URL=http://localhost:4200/api`

 ## Core Concepts

-###Schema
+### Schema

 At the heart of NextBase is the Schema, a ZodObject that defines the structure for key elements of an API request, including query parameters, URL parameters, request bodies, and responses.
 This robust schema validation ensures consistency and reliability across your application.
+The schemas will be located on each app acording to the domain of each app.
+This way every app can set their own scope foe each schema.
+An example of this schema can be found in the `app/next-base/data/schemas` folder in the `geo.ts` file:

 ```typescript
 /* eslint-disable @typescript-eslint/no-namespace */